Women of Purpose Fund

-The Women of Purpose Fund was established in 2008 by southwest Kansas area women who made donations to build a permanently endowed fund of $57,000 to support local programs focused on issues affecting women.
+The Women of Purpose Fund was established in 2008 by southwest Kansas area women who made donations to build a permanently endowed fund with a current value of over $200,000 to support local programs focused on issues affecting women.
 Their vision, commitment and passion have supported annual grants to enable women succeed in our communities.

 Women of Purpose Membership

-Each year the Western Kansas Community Foundation invites area women to contribute $100 to the Women of Purpose Fund to activate their voting membership that year.
+Each year the Western Kansas Community Foundation invites local donors to contribute $100 to the Women of Purpose Fund to activate their voting membership that year.
 A Kickoff Event is held each year to signal the annual membership campaign is underway.
 The voting membership closes on December 31 of each year so that a grant amount can be established for the Request for Proposal.
-One half of the $100 donation provides funding for the grant to be awarded while the other one half is endowed to continue to grow the fund forever.
+One half of the $100 donation provides funding for the grant to be awarded while the other one half is invested to continue to grow the fund forever.

-Leadership for the Women of Purpose Fund is provided by an active Executive Board.
-The Executive Board meets on a monthly basis starting in August through April of each grant year.
-The Executive Board members agree to serve for three (3) years and truly exemplify a working board.
+Leadership for the Women of Purpose Fund is provided by an active Executive Committee.
+The Committee meets on a monthly basis starting in August through May of each grant year.
+The Committee members agree to serve for three (3) years and truly exemplify a working board.

 - Liz Scheopner